stefanthoss/stefandroid-blog/_posts/2021-05-09-export-gmail-imap.md

 If you decided that you want to move away from Gmail, you can move all emails from Gmail to a different IMAP server.
 Using the tool [`imapsync`](https://github.com/imapsync/imapsync) that's an easy task.
-It transfers emails from one IMAP server to another and preserves all data including folder structure.
+It transfers emails from one IMAP server to another and preserves all data including metadata, attachments, timestamps, and folder structure.

 In this guide I'm using `imapsync` version 1.977 on Linux.
+Find a list of installation guides for different Linux systems [in this directory on GitHub](https://github.com/imapsync/imapsync/tree/master/INSTALL.d).

-There's already a good [guide on how to use imapsync with Gmail](https://github.com/imapsync/imapsync/blob/master/FAQ.d/FAQ.Gmail.txt).
+There's already a good official [guide on how to use imapsync with Gmail](https://github.com/imapsync/imapsync/blob/master/FAQ.d/FAQ.Gmail.txt).
 I encourage you to read that guide first, I'll only describe some of the additional information I consider to be useful in this blog post.
-Find a list of installation guides for different Linux systems [in this directory on GitHub](https://github.com/imapsync/imapsync/tree/master/INSTALL.d).
+Server 1 is Gmail and server 2 is your destination IMAP server.
+The destination IMAP server can already contain emails, `imapsync` does not delete any email on the destination server by default.

-Instead of using the `--password1`/`--password2` arguments, you should provide the passwords for the two IMAP server through a text file so that it's not saved in the Shell history.
+Instead of using the `--password1`/`--password2` arguments, you should provide the passwords for the two IMAP servers through a text file so that it's not saved in the Shell history.

-First the Gmail connection: The IMAP server is `imap.gmail.com` and the username `user@gmail.com`.
+First the Gmail server: The IMAP server is `imap.gmail.com` and the username `user@gmail.com`.
 For the password you have to generate an app password, it will not work with your Gmail account password.
-Google provide instructions for [generating app passwords](https://support.google.com/accounts/answer/185833).
+Google provides instructions for [generating app passwords](https://support.google.com/accounts/answer/185833).
 Generate an App Password for the app *Mail* and store the 16-character password in a text file called `password1.txt`.
-Remember to remove the app password again after the email migration is complete.
+Remember to remove the app password from your Google account after the email migration is complete.

 For the destination IMAP server, figure out the server host, the username, and your password.
 Store the password in a file called `password2.txt`.

-Gmail is not exposing system folders with the `[Gmail]/` prefix anymore but with `[Google Mail]/`, see this output from a dry run:
+Gmail is not exposing system folders (e.g. sent emails, trash, drafts, etc.) with the `[Gmail]/` prefix anymore (the version of `imapsync` server I'm using assumes that) but with `[Google Mail]/`, see this output from a dry run:

 ```
 Host1 folder   16/22 [[Google Mail]/All Mail]            Size: 6769848488 Messages: 71145 Biggest:  31498222